AAsteriskz7/Memora/README.md

-# Memora - AI-Powered Journal
+# Memora - AI-Backed Diary

 Memora is an intelligent journaling application that lets you have conversations with your "past self" using AI-powered semantic search and natural language processing.